 We have key times across the morning at which certain activities need to occur.
 At (or before) 7.30am children need to brush their teeth, get themselves dressed, pack bags etc. We aim to leave the house at 8.05am, so everyone should be completely ready by then.

 We left a bit after 8.10am today and had been doing so for the last week or so of last term.
 Although this does not mean the children are late, it does give less margin for stops on the walk due to shoe laces undone, falls of scooters and the toddler wanting to walk.
 It is less stressful to leave that bit earlier, so I need to get myself a bit more organised tomorrow so this can happen.

-This is then one less thing that I have to do and therefore I am not as rushed.
+Having the kids stack the dishwasher means there is then one less thing that I have to do and therefore I am not as rushed.
 It also helps them understand that we all have to work together to keep the house tidy.
 This task and the next two require the children doing things for themselves.
-I find it is much easier for them to concentrate on these, if their are no distractions like TV or computer to deal with.
+I find it is much easier for them to concentrate on these, if their are no distractions like TV or computer on.

-It is their responsibility to ensure they have their lunchbox, hat etc, all the things that they need for their day at school.
+It is their responsibility to ensure they have their lunchbox (the eldest two children now make their own lunches), hat etc, all the things that they need for their day at school.
 I find this helpful in training them to keep their possessions organised.
 If they have left their hat at home because they left it in the bedroom, instead of putting it back in their bag, they will have to accept the consequences of this.
 (At our school, no hat means that they cannot play out in the sun during terms 1 and 4.)

 This is not possible for everyone, but I find that this is less stressful than packing all the children in the car, finding a park, getting them out etc. It also provides a lovely opportunity to chat and play games as we walk along.